 Granite countertops are one of the most resistant countertop materials on the market.
 When sealed with the proper stone sealant, either by you or the factory, you won’t have to worry about liquids being absorbed into the stone and staining it.
 The sealant creates a barrier that prevents stains and bacteria from seeping into the porous material.
 This natural stone option is also highly resistant to scratching, so much so that you’re more likely to dull the blade of your knife rather than damage the surface.
 As for granite’s heat resistance, that’s another area where you can breathe easily.
 You can place a hot pan on it without worrying about scorch marks or weakening the stone’s integrity.

 No one can deny how pretty granite countertops can be.
-Not only does this natural stone product produce unique slabs with each slice, but these granite slabs are available in a variety of natural colours to choose from.
+Not only does this natural stone product produce unique slabs with each slice, but these granite slabs are available in a variety of natural colors to choose from.
 As a timeless piece that will age well with any kitchen style, you’ll be able to find something that will perfectly blend in with or stand out from any cabinets, walls or flooring of your choosing.
-This kitchen countertop will be the centrepiece you’ve been dreaming about.
+This kitchen countertop will be the centerpiece you’ve been dreaming about.

 It’s Tough and Heavy

 While many might believe that this is a good trait for a kitchen countertop to have, it does come with a few downsides.
-If your granite countertop gets cracked, chipped or otherwise damaged somehow, it’ll be difficult for professionals to repair.
+If your granite countertop gets cracked, chipped, or otherwise damaged somehow, it’ll be difficult for professionals to repair.
 But how could a hard material like granite get chipped?
-Because there’s little to no flexibility in granite, dropping heavy objects or standing on it can cause damage.
+Because there’s little to no flexibility in granite, dropping heavy objects or standing on them can cause damage.
 As it’s an extremely heavy surface, if granite is installed on cabinets that can’t handle the weight, the cabinets may crack or chip.

 If granite countertops aren’t sealed properly or the sealant wears off, the surface will become porous.
 That means it’ll be susceptible to liquid absorption and etching, resulting in both permanent staining and dullness.
-Porous surfaces can also hold onto bacteria, making it unsanitary when preparing food.
+Porous surfaces can also hold onto bacteria, making them unsanitary when preparing food.
 As granite only needs to be sealed once a year, purchasing some at your local hardware store and applying it is an easy task that everyone can do.